wendy-wej/wendy-wej/README.md

 # Hi there, I'm Chinwendu Nweje 👋
 ## I'm a Student and Front-end Developer (on the road to full-stack web development)

-I am currently a third year computer science student at Pan-Atlantic University.
-I currently work as a frontend developer and have interned at organizations like CrowdForce, Convexity and HNG.
-I primarily work with Reactjs, JavaScript and TailwindCSS for frontend and I have basic experience working with Docker, NestJS, PostgreSQL on the backend.
-I really love Python and Javascript as I get to use Python for practicing data structures and algorithms while I use Javascript for web development.
-Besides web development, I am extremely passionate about data science and hope to find myself working as a data scienctist or research analyst in future.
-I am open to learning new things and curating new experiences.

-- 🌱 I deal with web development and data science.
+- 🌱 I deal with data science and web development.
 - 👯 I’m currently working a lot with React and Python, learning more about frontend development, data science, and practicing data structures and algorithms.
-- 🥅 2022 Goals: Building front-end web projects and data analysis projects
+- 🥅 Life Goal: To work as a data scientist or research scientist at solution-driven organization
-- ⚡ Fun fact: I am passionate 3D design and animation
+- ⚡ Fun fact: I love 3D design and animation.
 - 😄 Pronouns: She/Her
 - 🤔 I’m open to front-end roles (or data analysis/science roles) specifically.
 - 📫 How to reach me **chinwendu.nweje@pau.edu.ng**